bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/epigenomics/module1_lab.md

 # Module 1: Introduction to ChIP sequencing & analysis

 ## Important notes:
-* Please refer to the following guide for instructions on how to connect to Guillimin and submit jobs: [using_the_guillimin_hpc.md](using_the_guillimin_hpc.md)
+* Please refer to the following guide for instructions on how to connect to Guillimin and submit jobs: [Using the Guillimin HPC](http://bioinformatics-ca.github.io/epigenomic_data_analysis_hpc_2016/)
 * The instructions in this tutorial will suppose you are in a Linux/Max environment.
-The equivalent tools in Windows are provided in the [Guillimin documentation](using_the_guillimin_hpc.md).
+The equivalent tools in Windows are provided in the [Using the Guillimin HPC](http://bioinformatics-ca.github.io/epigenomic_data_analysis_hpc_2016/).
 * The user **class99** is provided here as an example.
 You should replace it by the username that was assigned to you at the beginning of the workshop.